 Our favourite thing in Japan and an essential for winter is their heat pad.

-You activate these single-use heat packs when you are ready to use them.
-They stay hot for at least 8 hours; some brands up to 15 hours.
 You pop them into your pockets to keep your hands warm.
 Or attach them to your clothing, such as an undershirt, to provide heat around the body core.
 This kept us warm (sometimes hot), even at heavy snowfall.

-You can find them in any convenience store, AKA konbini, like 7-Eleven, Family Mart and Lawson.
 We recommend you buy attachable heat packs than the ones you can keep in your pocket.
 Look for the symbol “Haaro” or ask the shopkeeper if you need a “Haaro heat pack.”

 Umbrellas and Poncho.

-Japan’s winter umbrellas reveal the world to you – because they are transparent!
-They are the saviours when you go hiking on snow-filled trails.
 The see-through umbrellas protect you from dropping snow from trees and roofs.
 Transparent ponchos are great if the snowfall reaches a peak.
 Though we bought one for each, we never used it.

 Like your heat packs, you get ponchos and umbrellas at 7-Eleven, Family Mart and Lawson.